 Some of the many strange animals living in the Mariana Trench include:

 The dumbo octopus is a small, pelagic umbrella octopus that resembles Dumbo from the 1941 Disney film.
 It was first discovered around 1883.
 The octopus’ gelatinous body allows it to live at extreme, high-pressure depths.

 The angler fish is one of the most famous animals living in the Mariana Trench, mostly due to the success of the Disney film Finding Nemo.
 It’s known for its distinctive protruding light that’s used to attract prey and mates.

 This incredible shark species has an eel-like body and is dark brown to grey in color.
 The sharks live near the ocean floor, such as in and around the Mariana Trench.
-They’re sometimes described as “living fossil” due to their eery appearance.
+They’re sometimes described as “living fossils” due to their eery appearance.